EncodeTeam2/week3Project/README.md

 In order to properly deploy to Goerli, you need to have a funded account.
 You can get some Goerli ETH a Goerli Faucet.
 Once an account is funded with Goerli ETH, you can deploy the contracts to Goerli by running the following commands in this order:

-Deploy VotingERC20Token as deployer - needed for users to get voting tokens and getting voting power
+Deploy VotingERC20Token as deployer/minter - needed for users to get voting tokens and voting power

 ```shell
 yarn run ts-node --files ./scripts/goerli/DeployVotingToken.ts